Skip to Content

 To begin your wreath, gather your supplies.

-I’m a waste not kind of girl, so I always save my old wreaths.
-If you shop in thrift stores, it’s a great place to pick up an ugly wreath to recycle.
+I’m a waste-not kind of girl, so I always save my old wreaths.
+Thrift stores are a great place to pick up an ugly wreath to recycle.
 Check out these other thrift store shopping tips.

 Supplies to make magnolia wreath for Christmas Decor.